 Early treatment is meant to take care of any situation that might be traumatic to your child’s dentition at that age.
 In some cases, Dr. Sabelis may recommend correcting something that might damage your child’s teeth or a form of treatment now that might make future treatment easier.

 Let’s say your child is diagnosed with a crossbite at this age.
 We can install a palate expander to correct it.
 This appliance uses the fact that your child is still growing to our advantage.
 You use a key to turn the expander slightly each day as prescribed and this gently widens the palate to correct the improper bite without requiring brackets and archwires at this stage.

 Another example of beneficial early treatment would be if Dr. Sabelis identifies the need to create or maintain space now for erupting teeth in the future.
 All of these early treatments pave the way for less invasive treatment down the road.
 In some cases, early treatment can eliminate the teeth for tooth extractions and surgery later in life.

 Two-Phase Treatment Sturbridge

 Sometimes it is best to divide orthodontic treatment into two phases because there are movements that can be accomplished in younger children that can’t be accomplished once they have stopped growing.

-It is important that you maintain routine dental exams and professional cleanings for your child throughout the course of orthodontic treatment.
+You must maintain routine dental exams and professional cleanings for your child throughout the course of orthodontic treatment in Sturbridge.
 Keeping teeth healthy and cavity-free helps ensure treatment stays on schedule.